Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

 Next, we demonstrate that $\Delta p_{a,b}$ in Eq. (\ref{eq:TE expression1}) further depends on the structural coupling strength $S$.
-Without loss of generality, $\Delta p_{a,b}$ can be represented as a function of $S$, \textit{i.e.}, $\Delta p_{a,b}=f(S)$.
+Without loss of generality, $\Delta p_{a,b}$ can be represented as a function of $S$, {i.e.}, $\Delta p_{a,b}=f(S)$.
 Expanding $\Delta p_{a,b}$ in terms of $S$ yields

 The last equality in Eq. (\ref{eq:Pab_vs_S}) holds because $\Delta p_{a,b} = 0$ when $S=0$.
 Therefore, in the weakly coupled case (synaptic strength in neurophysiological regime), $\Delta p_{a,b}$ is proportional to $S$ at leading order.
-Consequently, combining Eq. (\ref{eq:TE expression1}) and (\ref{eq:Pab_vs_S}), we show that PTD-TE is proportional to $S^2$, as numerically verified in Fig. \ref{fig3}a.
+Consequently, combining Eq. (\ref{eq:TE expression1}) and (\ref{eq:Pab_vs_S}), we show that PDIF is proportional to $S^2$, as numerically verified in Fig. \ref{fig:HH3}(e).